 On the LPC Effective Date, the Company issued 184,275 shares of common stock to Lincoln Park as a commitment fee (the Initial Commitment Shares) for which the Company did not receive consideration and, upon the available amount being reduced to an amount equal to or less than \$20.0 million, the Company will be required to issue 61,425 shares (the Additional Commitment Shares and together with the Initial Commitment Shares, collectively, the Commitment Shares).
-The Initial Commitment Shares issued were valued at \$0.6 million and, together with due diligence expenses and legal fees of \$0.1 million, reflect deferred offering costs of \$0.7 million, which are included on the condensed balance sheet in 'Other long-term assets'.
-The deferred offering costs will be charged against 'Additional paid-in capital' based upon future proceeds from the sale of common stock under the Purchase Agreement.
-During the three and six months ended March 31, 2024 June 30, 2024, there were no deferred offering costs charged against 'Additional paid-in capital'.
-During the three and six months ended June 30, 2024, the Company expensed approximately \$0.10.6 million and \$0.7 million, respectively, of deferred offering costs to 'Other (expense) income, net' in the condensed statement of operations as a result of changes in the probability of our ability to fully utilize the LPC Facility prior to the termination date.
+The Initial Commitment Shares issued were valued at \$0.6 million and, together with due diligence expenses and legal fees of \$0.1 million, reflect deferred offering costs of \$0.7 million, were included on the condensed balance sheet in 'Other long-term assets'.
+The deferred offering costs were charged against 'Additional paid-in capital' based upon proceeds from the sale of common stock under the Purchase Agreement.
+During the three and six nine months ended June 30, 2024, September 30, 2024 and 2023, there were no deferred offering costs charged against 'Additional paid-in capital'.
+During the three and six nine months ended June 30, 2024 September 30, 2024, the Company expensed approximately \$0.6 zero million and \$0.7 million, respectively, of deferred offering costs to 'Other (expense) income, net' in the condensed statement statements of operations as a result of changes in the probability of our ability to fully utilize the LPC Facility prior to the termination date.
 During the three and six months ended June 30, 2023, there were no deferred offering costs charged against 'Additional paid-in capital'.
-As of March 31, 2024 June 30, 2024, \$0.6 zero million of deferred offering costs remain.
+As of June 30, 2024 September 30, 2024, zero deferred offering costs remain.
+As of September 30, 2024, the Company had remaining available capacity for share issuances of up to \$46.9 million under the LPC facility, subject to the restrictions and limitations of the underlying facilities.

-During the three six months ended March 31, 2024 June 30, 2024, the Company raised approximately \$0.6 million (\$0.6 million after deducting underwriting discounts and commissions and offering expenses payable), in gross proceeds from the sale of 313,928 common shares at a weighted average price per share of \$1.99 under the ATM facility.
-As of March 31, 2024 June 30, 2024, the Company had remaining available capacity for share issuances of approximately \$28.2 million under the ATM facility and up to \$46.9 million under the LPC facility, each subject to the restrictions and limitations of the underlying facilities, as well as volume limitations under applicable SEC rules and regulations that limit their availability as sources of funding.
+During the six nine months ended June 30, 2024 September 30, 2024, the Company raised approximately \$0.6 million (\$0.6 million after deducting underwriting discounts and commissions and offering expenses payable), in gross proceeds from the sale of 313,928 common shares at a weighted average price per share of \$1.99 under the ATM facility.
+As of June 30, 2024, the Company had remaining available capacity for share issuances of up to \$46.9 million under the LPC facility, subject to the restrictions and limitations of the underlying facilities.
 On April 5, 2024, the Company filed Supplement No. 1 to the ATM Prospectus Supplement dated December 22, 2021.
-To comply with volume limitations under applicable SEC rules and regulations, Supplement No. 1 reduced the aggregate offering price to up to \$100,000 of shares in order to maximize the amount the Company could offer under the April 2024 Offering (see Note 14 - (defined below Subsequent Events)).
+To comply with volume limitations under applicable SEC rules and regulations, Supplement No. 1 reduced the aggregate offering price to up to \$100,000 of shares in order to maximize the amount the Company could offer under the April 2024 Offering (defined below).
 Following the successful completion of the Company's April 2024 Offering, the Company is no longer subject to volume limitations under applicable SEC rules and regulations that limit their availability as sources of funding.
-Subsequent to June 30, 2024, the Company intends to file Supplement No. 2 to the ATM Prospectus Supplement dated December 22, 2021 to increase the aggregate offering price under the ATM facility to \$50.0 million of shares.
+Subsequent to June 30, 2024 On August 7, 2024, the Company intends to file Supplement No. 2 to the ATM Prospectus Supplement dated December 22, 2021 to increase the aggregate offering price under the ATM facility up to \$50.0 million of shares.
+As of September 30, 2024, the Company had remaining available capacity for share issuances of up to \$28.2 million under the ATM facility.